click here to jump to start of article

 Eventually this public neglect of Jewish life spilled over into the private arena as well, and soon the motto was altered: "Be a Jew neither in your house nor outside."

-It's happening again today and the consequences are devastating.
-Young Jews are apathetic and disinterested.
-But if you're reading this, you are amongst those who care.
-We can break the cycle and turn our ship around.
-How?
-Express your Jewish identity on a regular basis.
-Make the commitment to Jewish education and Jewish observance.
-Light Shabbos candles, or say the Shema.
-Listen to Torah cassettes while commuting, or start a lunchtime study group at the office.
-Teach your children (or your neighbor's children).
+It starts with each of us, expressing our Jewish identity on a regular basis.
+Some suggestions: Make the commitment to Jewish education for yourself and your children.
+Light Shabbat candles and the Shema every day.
+Listen to Torah classes while commuting, or start a lunchtime study group at the office.
+Teach (or your neighbor’s children).
 Speak Hebrew and play Jewish music.
-Or even pay that long-overdue visit to Israel.
+And pay that long-overdue visit to Israel.

 Don't hesitate.
 Judaism is not all-or-nothing.
 The options are endless.
 The experience is transforming.
 The reward is eternal.